2300275/CS220AU-DP/README.md

 ## Tasks
 1. Find a narrower focus in my topic
 2. Find some journal articles and news to read and understand the topic
-3. Find some attractive and professional images and videos for appearance and explanations
+3. Find some attractive and professional images s for appearance
+4. Find some attractive and professional videos explanations

 ## Tools
 1. https://quillbot.com/grammar-check